 - Portion sizes: Monitor your portion sizes to ensure sushi consumption aligns with your macro goals.
 Overeating sushi can quickly lead to exceeding your daily macro targets.

-Does Sushi Fit Your Bodybuilding Meal Plan?
+Does Sushi Fit Your bodybuilding Meal Plan?

-Yes, sushi can fit into your bodybuilding meal plan if you make informed choices, prioritize lean protein sources, control carbohydrate intake, avoid calorie-dense additives, and practice portion control.
+Yes, sushi can fit into your bodybuilding meal plan if you make informed choices.
+Prioritize lean protein sources, control carbohydrate intake, avoid calorie-dense additives, and practice portion control.

 Is Sushi A Good Cheat Meal For Bodybuilding?